amykatenicho/DataCultureIoT/README.md

 <a name="Task33" />
 ###Consuming the Event Hub data from a Website###

-1. Download the Website project located [here](https://github.com/southworkscom/connectthedots/tree/master/Azure/WebSite).
+1. Locate the WebSite folder in this GitHub repo and download.
-2. Browse to the **Assets** folder and copy the _Web.config_ file inside the **ConnectTheDotsWebSite** folder of the Website.
+2. Find the **Assets** folder and copy the _Web.config_ file to inside the **ConnectTheDotsWebSite** folder of the Website.

 	![Copying the web config to the website solution](Images/copying-the-web-config-to-the-website-solutio.png?raw=true)